Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Hillsdale has five active public transport stops operating, all of which are bus stops.
+Hillsdale has five active public transport stops, all of which are bus stops.
 These stops are served by 13 different routes that together facilitate 2,689 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average being located 231 meters from the nearest stop.
+The area's transport accessibility is deemed good, with residents living an average of 231 meters from the nearest stop.
+As a predominantly residential zone, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 72% of residents, while buses account for 12%, and walking makes up 7%.
+On average, there are 0.7 vehicles per dwelling, lower than the regional norm.

 Frequently Asked Questions - Transport